matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

    to the room avatar, if the pack is in the room.
 If the room also does not have an avatar, or the image pack event is not in a room, this pack does not have an avatar.
  - `usage`: (String[], optional) An array of the usages for this pack.
 Possible usages are `emoticon` and `sticker`.
-If the usage is absent, a usage for all possible usage types is to be assumed.
+If the usage is absent or empty, a usage for all possible usage types is to be assumed.
  - `license`: (String, optional) The license of this pack.

 #### Image object